 Always take safety precautions before working on your leaf blower.
 This includes removing the spark plug wire, waiting for the engine to cool, and waiting for all parts to stop moving.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Incorrect Choke Setting Causes a Leaf Blower to Start Then Die

-Double check the choke lever on your blower to make sure it isn’t in the on position after the blower gets warm.
+Double-check the choke lever on your blower to make sure it isn’t in the on position after the blower gets warm.
 If it is, this can cause the blower to shut off after it starts.

-The choke is used to restrict air to the engine to allow more gas in the when starting a cold engine.
+The choke is used to restrict air to the engine to allow more gas when starting a cold engine.
 Once the engine gets warm, the choke needs to be moved to the off position to all airflow so the engine continues to run.

 Plugged Air Filter Causes a Leaf Blower to Start Then Die